 What does the ReDD workshop involve?

-You (i) identify changes you want to make, (ii) explore effective strategies to help (from tools that remove distracting elements on websites, to ones that remind of your intention when you open specific apps), (iii) apply the things most likely to help you.
+You (i) articulate changes you want to make, (ii) explore effective strategies to help (from tools that remove distracting elements on websites, to ones that remind of your intention when you open specific apps), (iii) implement the things most likely to help you. - A ‘Note to Future Me’ where you write down what you want to change and what strategies you want to try.
+This includes a brief ‘Digital Wellbeing Check’, asking how you’ve been feeling about your use up until the workshop.

-3. One month later, a second Digital Wellbeing Check helps you reflect on what you tried and what worked.
+- One month later, a Digital Wellbeing Check helps you reflect on what you tried and what worked.

-1. Workshop: text written on virtual post-its about digital challenges and goals.
+- Workshop: text written on virtual post-its about digital challenges and goals.

-2. Digital Wellbeing Checks: basic device use information and demographics, notes on what strategies to try (and how useful it was), and scores on the Brief Digital Self-Control Scale and Warwick-Edinburgh Mental Wellbeing Scale.
+- Digital Wellbeing Checks: basic device use information and demographics, notes on what strategies to try (and how useful it was), and scores on the Brief Digital Self-Control Scale and Warwick-Edinburgh Mental Wellbeing Scale.

 We use this information to make the workshop effective (e.g., one week after the workshop, we remind you of what you wanted to try).